Tashanam-Shahbaz/LUDO_GAME/README.md

 # LUDO_GAME
 This is 2D Ludo game for four player.
 Its game rules are similar with the real world game.
 At the end of the game a message is display about the winner.
 This game support gif format images.
-##FUNTIONS
+## FUNTIONS
 ### Turn:
-Prints whose turn is it on the root window.
+Display whose turn is it on the root window.
 ### Roll:
 Rolling function that rolls a dice, goes again if it’s a six and display it on root window
 ### Clear: